-- a comprehensive risk assessment to identify local risks associated with the impact of flooding is completed annually in collaboration the SES (State Emergency Services) 132 500 (for anywhere in Australia) and an emergency management plan is developed - hazards within the Service that may be harmful to children or staff during a flood are identified in the risk assessment - families are made aware of the Flood Management Policy and emergency evacuation procedures - emergency evacuation plans are displayed in prominent positions near each exit and in the indoor and outdoor learning environments - clear procedures are in place for when a flood warning occurs to ensure the safety of educators, children and families - emergency evacuation rehearsals (drills) will be practiced every three months, including identifying a designated assembly point and place of refuge in case of flooding - a range of possible flood scenarios are included in evacuation drills - each emergency evacuation drill is documented (Reg.
-97) - emergency telephone numbers will be clearly displayed in prominent positions within the Service - emergency contact details of all children are updated regularly - strategies to implement emergency plans are discussed and documented at each staff meeting and included in the Quality Improvement Plan (QIP) - counselling services are provided to employees and their family members affected by flooding - the Service insurance policy is current and covers the Service for flood damage.
+- all staff have a thorough understanding of the Australian Warning System (AWS) - a comprehensive risk assessment to identify local risks associated with the impact of flooding is completed annually in collaboration the SES (State Emergency Services) 132 500 (for anywhere in Australia) and an Emergency Management Plan (EMP) is developed - hazards within the Service that may be harmful to children or staff during a flood are identified in the risk assessment - families are made aware of the Flood Management Policy and emergency evacuation procedures - emergency evacuation plans are displayed in prominent positions near each exit and in the indoor and outdoor learning environments - clear procedures are in place for when a flood warning occurs to ensure the safety of educators, children and families - emergency evacuation rehearsals (drills) will be practiced every three months, including identifying a designated assembly point and place of refuge in case of flooding - a range of possible flood scenarios are included in evacuation drills - each emergency evacuation drill is documented (Reg.
+97) - emergency telephone numbers will be clearly displayed in prominent positions within the Service - emergency contact details of all children are updated regularly - strategies to implement emergency plans are discussed and documented at each staff meeting - consideration is made to how to save critical records- (current records, historical artefacts and archives) - counselling services are provided to employees and their family members affected by flooding - the Service insurance policy is current and covers the Service for flood damage.